tawnkramer/CarND-LaneLines-P1/writeup_template.md

 Another potential improvement could be to stabilize output over multiple frames by comparing new results to old.
 Ransac or some similar filter could help ignore outliers.
 Or a PID filter could smooth otherwize sudden transitions.

-Another improvement would be to train a semantic neural network that could label the pixels of the image which which lane lines instead of masking.
+Another improvement would be to train a semantic neural network that could label the pixels of the image which are lane lines instead of masking.
 This would help ignore pixels that come from other objects.

 The mask shape could be dynamic and use road conditions.
-An intertial unit with a magnometer to detect bounces in the road and modify the mask.
+An intertial unit with a magnometer to detect bounces in the road could help modify the mask.